 – Franchising, etc.

-This sector can also be referred to as subsidized or welfare catering and is defined as the operations in which the profitability of the catering facility is not the primary concern.
-The operation is either completely or partially subsidized by a parent body.
+This sector can also be referred to as subsidised or welfare catering and is defined as the operations in which the profitability of the catering facility is not the primary concern.
+The operation is either completely or partially subsidised by a parent body.
 The primary obligation of such an establishment is the wellbeing and care of their customers.
 Unlike customers regularly choosing to go to a commercial catering facility, these customers often do not have a choice.
 The non–commercial facilities are usually subdivided by government bodies or parent companies who dictates the allowance per heads.

 – Institutional catering